Skip to content

 PviObject.kill: kills this object this should be called when object is not beeing used anymore to save PVI resources

-Source code in pvi\Object.py
+Source code in pvi\pvi_objects\Object.py

 468